Harry Sheehan

 Add to Portfolio

-Harry is currently instructed on behalf of the Taxpayer in the Supreme Court proceedings in Professional Game Match Officials Limited v HMRC (led by Jonathan Peacock KC).
+Harry was instructed on behalf of the Taxpayer in the Supreme Court proceedings in Professional Game Match Officials Limited v HMRC [2024] UKSC 29 (led by Jonathan Peacock KC).
 That case concerns the employment status of football referees (for tax purposes) and gives rise to issues including the nature of mutuality of obligations and control for the purpose of the Ready Mixed Concrete test.

-Harry acted for the taxpayer in HMRC v Kickabout Productions Ltd in the Upper Tribunal and the Court of Appeal (led by Jonathan Peacock KC).
+Harry acted for the taxpayer in Kickabout Productions Limited v HMRC [2022] EWCA Civ 502 in the Court of Appeal (led by Jonathan Peacock KC).
 The case concerned a number of issues including the proper application of the Ready Mixed Concrete test and the proper construction of hypothetical contracts of employment for the purposes of IR35.

 Harry has previously assisted Marika Lemos on behalf of a taxpayer in preparing pre-action correspondence in relation to a dispute with HMRC over the application of the IR35 provisions.